Synapticplastic/PET/README.md

 }
 ```

-The first four are the full paths to respective files / output folder.
-The `centre_of_mass` setting lets registration initialise from the centres of mass of both images.
-This helps when e.g. PET is wildly out of alignment, as so it is strongly recommended by default (unless all images are pre-registered).
+The first four are full paths to the respective files / output folder.
+The `centre_of_mass` flag lets registration initialise from the centres of mass of both images.
+This helps when e.g. PET is wildly out of alignment, and so it is strongly recommended by default (unless all images are pre-registered).
 The `viz` flag provides interactive quality control of the relevant steps - it is recommended to inspect the interim and final outputs to ensure correct results.
 Disabling the last two flags is possible by changing "1" to "0".

 ![image](https://github.com/user-attachments/assets/987a5f85-21a7-4577-90c3-9b2f703ef9be)